rb81/modelfiles/claude/README.md

 This modelfile was created to allow `wizardlm2:7b` to offer an experience that somewhat resembles that of Claude (by Anthropic).
 Obviously, a model of this size that's built and trained on a totally different dataset will never come close to Claude, but I used a prompt that Claude crafted for me that it claimed mimicked its own instructions closely.

+(Note: This modelfile was setup and tested for use with Ollama on macOS.)

 ## Settings

 ### Prompt Template